Low star coverage.

 Worf doesn’t look at him.

-‘Grey, grey, grey, grey…even that autistic kid wears grey.
+‘Armory grey, pearl river grey, concrete grey, grey grey…even that autistic kid wears grey.
 You do know there are other colours, right?

 They reach the turbo-lift and Worf shoves J’dann in, making sure he hits the wall hard, but not so hard it leaves a mark.